A message from the Linton Co-ordinator, Pat Burden:

 Dear Fellow Resident,

-I have recently taken over responsibility for the Linton Neighbourhood Watch Scheme.
+I have responsibility for the Linton Neighbourhood Watch Scheme.

 There is a Linton Neighbourhood Watch website, and also an email address for those that have access to a computer.
 As I appreciate not everyone will have this facility, I intend to make it easy for anyone to contact me by telephone too.
 All these details are listed below.